dumux/dumux/examples/1ptracer/doc/_intro.md

 ## Model description

 As mentioned above, two models are solved sequentially in this example.
-A single-phase model (_1p model_) is used to solve for the stationary velocity distribution of a fluid phase in the domain.
-The tracer transport is solved with the _tracer model_, which solves an advection-diffusion equation for a tracer component, which is assumed not to affect the density and viscosity of the fluid phase.
+A single-phase model (`OneP`) is used to solve for the stationary velocity distribution of a fluid phase in the domain.
+The tracer transport is solved with the `Tracer` model, which solves an advection-diffusion equation for a tracer component, which is assumed not to affect the density and viscosity of the fluid phase.